ssamyrepo/Jenkins/Project_Overview.md

 # Real-Time DevOps Project: Deploy to Kubernetes Using Jenkins

-## Overview
-This guide outlines an end-to-end DevOps pipeline using Jenkins, Maven, Docker, SonarQube, Trivy, and ArgoCD to automate CI/CD deployment to Kubernetes (EKS).
-The process ensures seamless integration and deployment when code changes occur in a GitHub repository.

 ## Project Workflow
 1. **Developer Pushes Code to GitHub**: Triggers CI job in Jenkins.